-Although there is little science behind this specific rule, staying hydrated is important.
+Although there’s little science behind this specific rule, staying hydrated is important.

 Here are 7 evidence-based health benefits of drinking plenty of water.

-If we do not stay hydrated, physical performance can suffer.
+If you don’t stay hydrated, your physical performance can suffer.

 This is particularly important during intense exercise or high heat.

 Dehydration can have a noticeable effect if you lose as little as 2% of your body’s water content.
 However, it isn’t uncommon for athletes to lose as much as 6–10% of their water weight via sweat (